aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

-# AVD example for a single data center using Layer 3 Leaf Spine (L3LS)
+# AVD Example for a Single Data Center Using Layer 3 Leaf Spine (L3LS)

 ## Introduction